 Becoming number one in Google is not very easy.
 Did you know that less than 6% of all articles Google shows on the first page of the search results are younger than one year?

 70% of the articles are published two years ago, and the rest are older than three years.
 If you think about it, it's strange but true.
-With every search, we are tempted to see or read something that is more than two years old.
+With every Google search, we are tempted to see or read something that is more than two years old.
 This is how the most modern and dominant search engine in the world works.

 There is a logic behind it, but it doesn't help us to become number 1 in the Google search results immediately.
 Google wants to monitor the quality of the results.
 Some of the rules that Google uses to become number 1 is that a page and article must be existing for some time.

-Besides, the page must have a specific 'domain authority', use the right HTML structure, have the right links to and from other sites and articles and, of course, be well constructed in terms of content with enough words.
+Besides, the page must have a specific domain authority, use the right HTML structure, have the right links to and from other sites and articles and, of course, be well constructed in terms of content with enough words.
 In the past, you could use 250 to 300 words, but 90% of the articles Google shows on the first-page consist of more than 2000 words!

 Become number one in Google | Who writes will be seen

-In theory, you can make a site and put one large piece of an article that will be shown in first place in the Google search results within 2 to 3 years.
+In theory, you can make a site and put one a large piece of an article that will be shown in first place in the Google search results within 2 to 3 years.
 In theory, today or tomorrow a meteorite can destroy all life on earth.
 If I had to gamble, I would choose the meteorite.
 That chance is bigger.
 Unless...

-Unless your article is about a subject that nobody is looking for, it is impossible to get a site with 1 article high in the search results.
+Unless your article is about a subject that nobody is looking for, it is impossible to get a site with 1 article high in the Google search results.
 If the title and meta title of your article has a name like "Kwalihosavla" - or any other non-existent word - the chances are that no one will ever look for it.

 However, if someone does search for it, you'll see that you have become number one in Google at once.
 But of course, that's not what you want.
-You want a lot of visitors to your site, so you'll have to use words in your title and meta description that people often look for.
+You want a lot of visitors to your website, so you'll have to use words in your title and meta description that people often look for.

-The counterpart of this is that if you did everything right to become number 1, but you do this, for example with an article about the World Cup, it will still be tough.
+The counterpart of this is that if you did everything right to become number one, but you do this, for example with an article about the World Cup, it will still be tough.
 World Cup is one of the most searched words in Google, and everyone wants to score with it.
 The competition to get to number 1 on this topic is too strong.

 The trick is therefore to write articles that matter about a subject that you know a lot about.
-The more and the more you write, the higher the chance that your piece will be placed first in the search results.
+The more and the more you write, the higher the chance that your piece will be placed first in the Google search results.
 After all, who writes will be seen.